adulau/mastodon-markdown-archive/README.md

 ## Example

 Here is how I use this to archive posts from my Mastodon account.
-I exclude replies to others, and reblogs.

 I use this tool programatically, and I certainly do not want to recreate the archive from scratch each time.
+I exclude replies to others, and reblogs.

 I first use this to generate an archive up to a certain point in time.
 Then, I use it to archive posts made since the last archived post.

-Mastodo imposts an upper limit of 40 posts in their API.
+Mastodon imposes an upper limit of 40 posts in their API.
 With `--persist-first` and `--persist-last` I can save cursors of the upper and lower bound of posts that were fetched.
 I can then use Mastodon's `max-id`, `min-id`, and `since-id` parameters to get the posts that I need, depending on each cae.

 ### Generating an entire archive